nabu-platform/glue/README.md

 - environment: you can set the environment glue should use to run the script (default "local")
 - debug: if set to "true", it will enable some output logging (default "false")
 - trace: if set to "true", it will allow you to trace through the code line by line.
 It will also activate debug. (default "false")
 - path: a list of file paths where glue should look for scripts, the separator is dependent on your OS and should match the one you use to separate class paths. (default is the "PATH" environment variable)
+- label: you can set a custom environment field to evaluate instead of the environment name to see if labels should be executed

 Once you have glue set up correctly with the glue.sh file on your path and the dependencies in place, create a file called "hello.glue" in any folder listed in the PATH variable.
 Add the following line to it: